 (b) How Made.
-The complaint shall be made upon oath before the court or other officer empowered to issue warrants against persons charged with crimes against the State.
+The complaint shall be either (1) signed by the attorney for the State and certified on information and belief or (2) made upon oath before the court or other officer empowered to issue warrants against persons charged with crimes against the State.
 If a charge is enhanced to a Class C crime or above because of prior convictions, the complaint shall allege the prior convictions to charge the enhanced crime.